shreya8660/Pokemon-Slider/README.md

-# Pokemon-Slider
+# Pokemon-image-Slider
-it is a image slider
+a image slider